-Another reason women may suffer from more foot and lower limb pain is due to menopause.
-During menopause oestrogen levels are reduced, which contributes to the hot flushes, sleep disturbances, weight gain etc.
+Another reason women may suffer from more foot and lower limb pain is due to peri-menopause and menopause.
+During peri-menopause and menopause oestrogen levels are reduced, which contributes to the hot flushes, sleep disturbances, weight gain etc.

 But reduced oestrogen levels also has an impact on our musculo-skeletal system.
 Reduced oestrogen affects our collagen production, which is essentially the building block of our muscles, bones, tendons, ligaments and skin.
 With less collagen being made our musculo-skeletal system is less resilient, has less elasticity and reduced capacity to repair > hence increased risk of developing soft tissue injury and joint pain.